mmingoia/HTML_MN_Group_Project/README.md

 ## Source of data

-Our primary data sources are a combination of government data and a privately funded studies:
+Our primary data sources are a combination of government data and privately funded studies:

 -The United States Census Bureau

 -Election Prediction Indicators from MIT

+-United States Elections Project

 ## Communication Protocols:
 We as a group will communicate though our Slack Channel, during class and after class hours.
-During our time we will discuss the outline, tasks for each memeber, and assistance as needed to complete the segment on time.
+During our time we will discuss the outline, tasks for each member, and assistance as needed to complete the segment on time.

 ![Vote Turnout](https://github.com/mmingoia/HTML_MN_Group_Project/blob/LuisBranch10-29-2020/Images/download.png).  ![Vote Turnout](https://github.com/mmingoia/HTML_MN_Group_Project/blob/LuisBranch10-29-2020/Images/download-1.jpg). ![Vote Turnout](https://github.com/mmingoia/HTML_MN_Group_Project/blob/LuisBranch10-29-2020/Images/download.jpg)